Andrew Robert Fox

 Working with fashion models with these cameras also requires a very different approach in terms of pace, and in the relationship between how the photographer and model will work together on a shoot.

-The Mamiya RB67 is a fully manual and mechanical camera, so there is no internal meeting and no auto focus, so over the years I have learnt how to spot meter using handheld meters, but now I have a Lumu Light Meter app on my iphone 11 with which I can spot different zones of the scene and decide on what exposure, accordingly.
+The Mamiya RB67 is a fully manual and mechanical camera, so there is no internal meeting and no auto focus, so over the years I have learnt how to spot meter (see guide) using handheld meters, but now I have a Lumu Light Meter app on my iphone 11 with which I can spot different zones of the scene and decide on what exposure, accordingly.

 I tend to use different types of roll film on a shoot depending on the subject matter and conditions, but Fujifilm Pro 400H 120 is by far my favourite and, in my opinion, the best allrounder, yielding good exposures with beautiful rich colours in most lighting conditions.